 In fact, not many people know that the term “ambiversion“ exists; or that introversion and extroversion are not seen as opposing states, but as sides of the same coin.
 To psychologists and those who like to look a little further, it is known that these personality traits are simply fluctuating states in a continuum, that of the human psyche.
 That means that there is no “you are either one or the other, and by the way, that’s waaaaaaaaay cooler”.

 It means that some people are extroverts, some introverts, and some can be extroverted introverts and vice-versa.

 However, for those wishing to better understand introverted and extroverted characteristics for friends, family, loved ones or their own selves, this is most commonly what happens:

-- Extroverts get energy by social interaction.
+- Extroverts get energy through social interaction.
 Introverts derive energy from solitary activities.
 Social interaction is where they exert that energy.

-- Although introverts enjoy alone time, it doesn’t necessary mean they are soft spoken or don’t talk much in situations.
+- Although introverts enjoy alone time, it doesn’t necessarily mean they are soft-spoken or don’t talk much in situations.
 Introversion is not the same as social awkwardness or anxiety, even if they can be connected.

 - On the other hands, extroverts are not always loud and bold.

-- For the love of god, neither is better that the other.
+- For the love of god, neither is better than the other.

 - Introverts don’t “just need to get out of their shell more”.
 They are more than capable of choosing when to leave their shell.
 It’s cozy there.

 - Each person can enjoy introverted or extroverted activities or something in between.
 It’s not a label or a confine.